pyeventsourcing/eventsourcing/README.md

         assert event.__previous_hash__ == last_hash
         last_hash = event.__event_hash__

-    # Verify sequence of events (cryptographically).
+    # Verify stored sequence of events against known value.
     assert last_hash == world.__head__

     # Check records are encrypted (values not visible in database).
     active_record_strategy = app.event_store.active_record_strategy
     items = active_record_strategy.get_items(world.id)
     for item in items:
-        assert item.originator_id == world.id
-        assert 'dinosaurs' not in item.state
-        assert 'trucks' not in item.state
+        for what in ['dinosaurs', 'trucks', 'internet']:
-        assert 'internet' not in item.state
+            assert what not in item.state
+        assert world.id == item.originator_id

 ```

-Double underscore pre- and post-fixed names are used consistently
+The double leading and trailing underscore naming style (``__create__()``, ``__save__()``)
-in the library classes for domain entities (and domain events) so that
+is used consistently in the library domain entity base classes (also domain
-you are free to use the names that work best for your domain,
+events) so that users are free to use model names that work best for their
-without your having to dodge around library names on model base
+domain, without their having to dodge around library names on model base
 classes.
-The exception to the rule is the ``id`` attribute of
+The exception to the rule is the ``id`` attribute of the domain
-the domain entity base class, which is assumed to be required
-by every domain entity or aggregate in every domain.
-This rule
+entity base class, which is assumed to be required by every domain entity
-breaks PEP8 but it seems be worthwhile in order to keep the
+or aggregate in every domain.
+This style breaks PEP8 but it seems be
-"normal" Python object namespace free for domain modelling
+worthwhile in order to keep the "normal" Python object namespace free for
-(it is also a style used by other libraries for similar reasons).
+domain modelling, it is a style used by other libraries for similar
+reasons.

 ## Project